 Dynamic, qualified teachers:

-All our teachers are creative, engaging and fully qualified according to British Council standards.
+All our teachers are creative, engaging and qualified according to British Council standards.
 They use a wide range of materials, media and different technologies in lessons, as well as music, drama and storytelling.

 After students have been welcomed to the school (and told a few rules!) they sit our grammar and speaking tests and complete a needs analysis.